check-spelling-sandbox/redpanda/docs/rfcs/20190926_cluster_controller.md

 - What other designs have been considered and what is the rationale for not choosing them?

 * Static partitioning:
-  `model::parition_id::type % smp::core_count` is fragile and offers no real
+  `model::partition_id::type % smp::core_count` is fragile and offers no real
   load balancing system.
 For example, core0 will always do a little more work in most systems because it is the only core guaranteed to exist.
   Second, having a cluster level knowledge gives us the opportunity to optimize